Campesatto/Campesatto/README.md

 <p align="left" margin-left="10px">

-- Graduado em Gestão em TI e atualmente atuo como Software QA

-- Apaixonado pelo mundo de Quality Assurance (QA)

-- Automação de Testes com Robot Framework em Python - Básico

-- Automação de Testes Web com SeleniumWebDriver em Java - Básico

-- Testes de API com Postman

-- Projetos Ágeis com SCRUM

-- Conceitos de Testes de Software
+Graduated in IT Management, I currently work as Software QA

+Passionate about the world of QAs and technology.

+Hard Skills

+- Web/Mobile Test Automation with NTX
+- Web Test Automation with Cypress/JS
+- Postman/Endpoints
+- Azure DevOps
+- Jmeter
+- SQL for queries
+- Jira
+- Agile methodology
+- Trello

 <br>